 I remember the first time I opened this book and was blown away by Sarah’s fearless use of color, combining bright, rich, saturated hues in ways I had never seen before.
 It inspired so many gardeners, myself included, to push the boundaries and really think outside the box when it comes to plant and color combinations.

 Hands down, my all-time favorite gardening book ever!
 This book has been my go-to source of information and inspiration for nearly 20 years.
 One of the most beautiful and comprehensive gardening books available, it’s packed with everything you need to know to garden organically, including composting, soil health, hedges, perennials, growing your own food … this book covers it all.
-This year, Monty released an extensively revised new edition that is even better than the original.
+In 2021, Monty released an extensively revised new edition that is even better than the original.

 Martha Stewart’s Gardening: Month by Month by Martha Stewart